theramiyer/blog/content/post/2021/are-we-an-independent-state.md

 _Who governed the country on the 14 August, 1947?_

-The Interim Government, formed in 1946 was in effect the "government in power", although, the head of state was the Monarch of Britain.
+The Interim Government,{{< sidenote interim-govt >}}India's first government was formed today: All you need to know ([India Today](https://www.indiatoday.in/education-today/gk-current-affairs/story/interim-government-260823-2015-09-02)){{< /sidenote >}} formed in 1946 was in effect the "government in power", although, the head of state was the Monarch of Britain.

 _Who governed the country on the 15 August, 1947?_